Corporate Bank Account in Spain

 However, they could be subject to foreign transaction charges, which could increase the cost in the end.
 The cards are typically restricted to routine purchases, like food, clothing, etc.

-For instance, when you need to pay your utility bills, taxes rent, and even the mortgage, it’s 1000 times better to have a Spanish-based bank account to streamline the process.
+For instance, when you need to pay your utility bills, taxes rent, and even the mortgage, it’s better to have a Spanish-based bank account to streamline the process.
 The majority of these payments are only able to be made through the Spanish savings account.

 How to open a corporate bank account in Spain?